-Notification to successful and unsuccessful bidders will be made by over-night delivery, or email, or facsimile.
-Bid Bid security of an unsuccessful bidder will be returned or otherwise made available for return in a reasonable period of time, but in no event shall that security be held by Foothill Transit beyond 60 days from the time the award is made, except with the consent of the affected bidder.
+Notification to successful and unsuccessful bidders will be made by over-night delivery or email.
+Bid security of an unsuccessful bidder will be returned or otherwise made available for return in a reasonable period of time, but in no event shall that security be held by Foothill Transit beyond 60 days from the time the award is made, except with the consent of the affected bidder.

-XW.
-Final Award
+W. Final Award

-If Executive Board approval is required for award, the Project Manager shall prepare the board report Board Report, in consultation with the Director of Procurement.
-The report shall include links to or copies of all bids received, describe the procurement and bid evaluation process, and include a bid tabulation chart of all bidders and prices received and describe the services or goods being procured.
+If Executive Board approval is required for award, the Project Manager shall prepare the Board Report, in consultation with the Director of Procurement.
+The report shall describe the procurement and bid evaluation process and include a bid tabulation chart of all bidders and prices received and describe the services or goods being procured.

 Executive Board approval of the award, if required, shall authorize the Executive Director to negotiate final terms and conditions and enter into an agreement with the successful bidder.
 The contract will be reviewed by Counsel who will ensure that the contract will not include any terms or conditions to be negotiated in the future.
-The Director of Procurement will ensure that any contract addressing such terms and/or conditions will not be executed signed.
-The Director of Procurement will ensure that the contract is executed signed at the approval level required in these procedures.
+The Director of Procurement will ensure that any contract addressing such terms and/or conditions will not be signed.
+The Director of Procurement will ensure that the contract is signed at the approval level required in these procedures.

-A minimum of one original signed copy of each Each contract will be executed signed by Foothill Transit and the contractor.
-The As used in this Policy and Procedures Manual, the word "signed" shall be deemed to include original "wet" ink signatures and portable document format (.pdf) or electronic signatures.
+Each contract will be signed by Foothill Transit and the contractor.
+As used in this Policy and Procedures Manual, the word "signed" shall be deemed to include original "wet" ink signatures and portable document format (.pdf) or electronic signatures.